Should I Go to Urgent Care for a Clogged Ear?

 Idiopathic dystonia: When the cause is unknown.

-The primary symptom of dystonia is uncontrollable muscle movements that can range from mild to severe.
+The primary symptom of dystonia is involuntary muscle contractions that cause repetitive, twisting movements and abnormal postures.
 These symptoms may progress through stages and can affect different parts of the body, such as:

 Stress and fatigue may worsen dystonia symptoms, and the constant muscle contractions can lead to pain and exhaustion.